Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: 2D Pachner moves

 \subsection{(2-2) moves}

-With branching structure, there are 3 different types of (2-2) Pachner moves.
-Only two of them can be induced by a global time ordering [see Eqs.~(\ref{eq:22_1}) and (\ref{eq:22_3})].
+With a branching structure, there are three different types of (2-2) Pachner moves.
+Only two of them can be induced by a global ordering [see Eqs.~(\ref{eq:22_1}) and (\ref{eq:22_3})].

-Note that the (2-2) move in \eq{eq:22_3} is the standard move in \fig{fig:(2-2)standard}.
-The other (2-2) move in \eq{eq:22_1} can be derive from a sequence of the standard move and the (2-0) moves in \eq{fig:(2-0)}, as shown below:
+Note that the (2-2) move in \eq{eq:22_3} is the standard move.
+The other (2-2) move in \eq{eq:22_1} can be derive from a sequence of the standard move and the (2-0) moves, as shown below:

-To derive the (2-2) move in \eq{eq:22_1}, we first add a vertex $g_3$ and a triangle labelled by $g_0,g_2,g_3$ on the right of the figure.
-The first step is a standard (2-2) $F$ move.
-Then after a (2-0) move and a (0-2) move, we finally obtain the desired triangulation.
+To derive the (2-2) move in \eq{eq:22_1}, we first add a vertex $g_2$ and a triangle labelled by $g_1,g_2,g_3$ on the left of the figure.
+After a (2-0) move, a (0-2) move and a standard (2-2) $F$ move, we finally obtain the desired triangulation.
+The whole process gives the expression for the $F$ move in \eq{eq:22_1} as: